5G-Cash/5G/README.md

 What is 5G-CASH?
 ----------------
-5G-CASH (VGC) is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+5G-CASH (VGC) is a digital currency that enables instant payments to anyone, anywhere in the world.
 It uses different key features technology to operate with no central authority allowing everyone to operate the way they want to with new state of the art privacy coin that uses Sigma and Dandelion++ Protocol along with TOR.